isen0011/traefik-maintenance-plugin/README.md

 1. Go to [maintenance.test](http://maintenance.test).
 2. You will now see a maintenance page or a welcome page.
-3. Change the ip in file `test/services/inform/inform.json` to your local Docker ip address.
+3. Change the ip in file `test/services/inform/inform.json` to your Docker network ip.
 4. Go back to the [maintenance.test](http://maintenance.test) and see what happened.
+5. Check what a [json](http://maintenance.test/test.json) or [png](http://maintenance.test/test.png) response looks like.

 ### 3. Happy coding!